autoiac-project/iac-eval/README.md

 # IaC-Eval---first edition

-IaC-Eval is a comprehensive framework for quantitatively evaluating the capabilities of large language models in IaC code generation.
+IaC-Eval is a comprehensive framework for quantitatively evaluating the capabilities of large language models in cloud IaC code generation.
 Infrastructure-as-Code (IaC) is an important component of cloud computing, that allows the definition of cloud infrastructure in high-level programs.
 Our framework targets Terraform specifically for now.
 We leave integration of other IaC tools as future work.

 IaC-Eval also provides the first human-curated and challenging Infrastructure-as-Code (IaC) dataset containing 458 questions ranging from simple to difficult across various cloud services (targeting AWS for now), which can be found in our [HuggingFace repository](https://huggingface.co/datasets/autoiac-project/iac-eval).